Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: The Quantum Switch and Postselection dramatically improve HBAC

-The probability of measuring the control to be $\ket{+}$ tends quickly toward $P=\left(1-\eu^{-2\varepsilon}\right)\eu^{\varepsilon}/z\approx \varepsilon$ for moderate-to-large $n$.
-For completeness, we provide the transfer matrix for the case when the control is measured to be $\ket{-}$: \eq{ \boldsymbol{T}_-=\boldsymbol{T} - \boldsymbol{T}_+ . } If this result is obtained, the overall process can simply be repeated until the control qubit is measured to be $\ket{+}$, such that the success of the protocol is unequivocally known.
+The probability of measuring the control to be $\ket{+}$ tends quickly toward $P\suggOLD{_+}=\left(1-\eu^{-2\varepsilon}\right)\eu^{\varepsilon}/z\approx \varepsilon$ for moderate-to-large $n$\suggQ{, similar to the probability of success in Ref. \cite{Pyshkinetal2016}}. \suggJPCC{This probability is independent of $n$ such that any number of pure qubits can be created without decreasing the probability of success and without increasing the number of qubits that need to be measured.} The extra thermodynamic cost for increased $n$ only comes via the standard increased HBAC cost of achieving the state given in Eq. \eqref{eq:old ultimate state}; regardless of $n$, a single positive measurement will suffice to purify an unlimited number of states \suggJPC{to each have purity $1$ and effective temperature $0$}.
+For completeness, we provide the transfer matrix for the case when the control is measured to be $\ket{-}$: $\boldsymbol{T}_-=\boldsymbol{T} - \boldsymbol{T}_+$.
+If this result is obtained, the overall process can simply be repeated until the control qubit is measured to be $\ket{+}$, such that the success of the protocol is unequivocally known.

-How can our protocol overcome what was previously thought to be a fundamental limit?
-The key is that, even though $U_{\mathrm{ICO}}$ is unitary, our protocol involves a measurement step that allows us to avoid the assumptions of Ref. \cite{Raeisi2021}.
-Adding a measurement step to standard HBAC would not help: since the final state is the probabilistic mixture given in Eq. \eqref{eq:old ultimate state}, no measurement result will herald the rest of the qubits being pure.
-It is the combination of ICO with the measurement procedure that allows us to herald the creation of \textit{unlimited} pure-qubit states.
+How can our protocol overcome what was previously thought to be a fundamental limit? \cite{Wuetal2013,TicozziViola2014,Silvaetal2016,Raeisi2021}. \suggJPCC{Simply supplying a pure auxiliary qubit to a standard HBAC protocol does not achieve the same goal, because that can only be used to create a single pure qubit \cite{Wuetal2013,TicozziViola2014,Silvaetal2016,Raeisi2021}.} The key is that, even though $U_{\mathrm{ICO}}$ is unitary, our protocol involves a \suggOLD{single} measurement step that allows us to avoid the assumptions of Ref. \cite{Raeisi2021}.
+Adding a measurement step to standard HBAC would not help: since the final state is the probabilistic mixture given in Eq. \eqref{eq:old ultimate state}, no measurement result will \sugg{\textit{herald}} the rest of the qubits being pure.
+It is the combination of \sugg{coherent superpositions of unitaries controlled by a single auxiliary qubit} with the measurement \sugg{of that single qubit}\suggOLD{, which we argue is a minimal addition to HBAC that provides significant benefits,} that allows us to herald the creation of \textit{unlimited} pure-qubit states.